hms-dbmi/chromoscope/docs/data-formats.md

 Refer to the documentation of Samtools for details (https://www.htslib.org/doc/samtools-index.html).

-!> The VCF and BAM files should be sorted to be able to make SVELT to properly show genomics features.
+!> The BAM files should be sorted and indexed to be able to make SVELT to properly show genomics features.